 “We chose the subway as our theme because the subway connects New York City and Robin Hood connects New York City,” said the foundation’s executive director, David Saltzman.
 “It’s a good way to demonstrate the work we do in different neighborhoods.”

-“I rode the New Lots Avenue subway as a kid,” said Blankfein, chairman and chief executive of Goldman Sachs Group Inc. (GS) The event badge he wore looked like the MetroCard used to enter the subway system.
+“I rode the New Lots Avenue subway as a kid,” said Blankfein, chairman and chief executive of Goldman Sachs Group Inc. (GS:US) The event badge he wore looked like the MetroCard used to enter the subway system.